ymohd022/Chatbot/README.md

 Integrate with messaging platforms like WhatsApp, Telegram, or web applications.
 Incorporate voice-to-text and text-to-voice functionality for a speech-based interface.

-🛡️ License
+🛡️ License:

 This project is licensed under the MIT License.
 See the LICENSE file for details.

-🤝 Contribution
+🤝 Contribution:

 Contributions are welcome!
 If you’d like to collaborate, feel free to fork the repository and submit a pull request.

-📨 Contact
+📨 Contact:

 For any queries or suggestions, feel free to reach out:

 Author: Mohd Yousuf